malo morgen, silkprint on pieces of an Austrian map (found object), ~12 x ~21,5 cm, 2020

 printed with support of Matrijaršija in Belgrade

-Besides that personal layer the print “malo morgen” also addresses the cultural interweavings between Serbia and Austria, made visible through language.
+The print “malo morgen” addresses the cultural interweavings between Serbia and Austria, made visible through language.

 part of “Na drugi pogled // Auf den zweiten Blick // At Second Glance“ organized by the Austrian Cultural Forum Belgrade